Tasks

 Parameters:

-target_com (ArrayLike) – Desired center-of-mass position in the world frame.
+target_com (ArrayLike) – A vector of shape (3,) representing the desired center-of-mass position in the world frame.

 Return type: